brettlv/brettlv.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Physics, Huazhong University of Science and Technology, 2012-2016
-* M.S. in Jekyll, GitHub University, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Astrophysics, Huazhong University of Science and Technology, 2016-2022

 Work experience
 ======